PasinduOshadha/geco/README.md

 ## Folder Structure
 The production redy files are in public folder.
-The source files are in src/ folder when addinf new images, copy them to src/img folder. laravel mix will automatically do the rest for you.
+The source files are in src/ folder when adding new images, copy them to src/img folder. laravel mix will automatically do the rest for you.